Skip to content

 labradorite crystals

-Labradorite's unique iridescence places it in a league of its own among gemstones, but how does it compare to other iridescent beauties like moonstone and opal?
+Labradorite's unique iridescence places it in a league of its own among gemstones, but how does it compare to other iridescent beauties like moonstone and Opal?
 Let's explore the distinctions:

 Labradorite: